vippsas/vipps-recurring-api/vipps-recurring-api.md

 "i" information bubble.
 Include a detailed description of why it is not possible to display the landing page.

 **Please note:** When using `skipLandingPage`, the user is not sent to a URL after complation of the payment.
 The "result page" is just the confirmation in Vipps.
-The `fallback` URL send in the API request can therefore be the merchant's main URL, like `https://example.com`, etc.
+The `fallback` URL sent in the API request can therefore be the merchant's main URL, like `https://example.com`, etc.

 ## HTTP responses